-Would you like to make your own stylish case/cover for your iPad or Kindle?
+Would you like to make your own stylish case/cover for your iPad, tablet or Kindle?
 Yes?
 Good!
 Let me show you how to make the tablet case.
 This is going to be a really easy sewing project (if you can sew, of course).

-My case is made from cork fabric (which was a little bit tricky), fastened with Velcro flap and reinforced with plastic inserts.
+My case is made from cork fabric (which was a little bit tricky), fastened with a Velcro flap, and reinforced with plastic inserts.
 I don’t have to open the case to charge the tablet.
 I added some embroidery also.
-You could do this so many different ways too.
+You could do this in so many different ways too.

-What materials I used to make the tablet case
+What materials I use to make the tablet case

 In order for the case to keep its shape well, it must be strengthened.
 So I used thin plastic from a folder for papers.
 The plastic should be quite sturdy, about 0.7-0.8 mm thick.
 It can be cut with scissors.
 I didn’t want to use regular cardboard, because it can bend too easily.